sindresorhus/awesome-scifi/readme.md

 This is a classic film, and well worth watching if only for the incredible and iconic 'khaaaaan' echo.
 More impressive, however, is Ricardo Montalban's performance, which is incredible on its own.
 As well, in a move that goes against mainstream whitewashing, a Mexican and not a Caucasian plays a genetically engineered superhuman, making this a movie that showed the power of diversity well ahead of its time.
 This movie is great to watch. - [@RichardLitt](https://github.com/RichardLitt)

-> With the assistance of the Enterprise crew, Admiral Kirk must stop an old nemesis, Khan Noonien Singh, from using his son's life-generating device, the Genesis Device, as the ultimate weapon.
+> With the assistance of the Enterprise crew, Admiral Kirk must stop an old nemesis, Khan Noonien Singh, from using his son’s life-generating device, the Genesis Device, as the ultimate weapon.

 ## TV Series